-Crowdfunding is a good way for startups to raise money for their product/service.
+Crowdfunding pitfalls exist, but crowdfunding is a good way for startups to raise money for their product/service.
 Widget makers and apparel designers/manufacturers (including our client, Apricoat®), in particular, have made extensive use of crowdfunding to get projects off the ground.
 In 2012, then-President Obama signed the Jumpstart Our Business Startups Act (“JOBS Act”) which allows crowdfunding for equity (with some limitations).

 It has become a legitimate way for startups to get funding without venture capital or angel investors.
 The JOBS Act enables companies to crowdfund by selling equity for cash investments totaling up to ~$1.07M in a 12-month period, without prior approval.
 However, if you’re looking to raise more than $500K, you will need to provide some audited financials.

 In addition to the preceding rules (and many others which were not discussed above), below are a few legal pitfalls to avoid:

 Your Startup’s Confidential Information

 By its very nature, crowdfunding puts your idea in the public domain, and crowdfunding platforms such as Kickstarter take no responsibility for somebody copying your idea.
 By doing so, you’re opening your know-how, trade secrets, and other propriety information (“Confi” Info”) up to the world.